-- ★ Plan a light, nutritious snack for after school or give your child an early dinner as they may be more tired than usual. - ★ Encourage and support them that they can face new situations. - ★ Encourage your child to talk about the good things that happened and do not pressure them to talk too much if they are not up to it.
-Some children like to wind down completely in a quiet environment after a busy day at school. - Make reading part of your daily routine.
-Reading to your child as they prepare for bed is a wonderful way to wind down with your child before bed, spend some quality time together and build the important skills of vocabulary, story structure and a love of reading. - ★ Pack a spare pair of underwear in your child's bag.
-Talk to your child about how they can let the teacher know if they need to go to the toilet. - ★ Supporting your child to learn regular school routines - ★ Opportunities to do things independently such as special jobs at home to help develop independence and a sense of responsibility.
+- ★ plan a light, nutritious snack for after school or give your child an early dinner as they may be more tired than usual. - \star encourage and support them so that they can face new situations. - encourage your child to talk about the good things that happened and do not pressure them to talk too much if they are not up to it.
+Some children like to wind down completely in a quiet environment after a busy day at school. - make reading part of your daily routine.
+Reading to your child as they prepare for bed is a wonderful way to wind down with your child before bed, spend some quality time together and build the important skills of vocabulary, story structure and a love of reading. - ★ pack a spare pair of underwear in your child's bag.
+Talk to your child about how they can let the teacher know if they need to go to the toilet. - ★ support your child to learn regular schoolroutines. - ★ give opportunities to do things independently such as special jobs at home to help develop independence and a sense of responsibility.